Engineering Design Process: A Complete Guide to Geotechnical Engineering Design

 Soil-structure interaction analysis

-This helps predict how structures will behave under real-world conditions such as wind, seismic activity, and varying soil conditions.
+This helps predict how systems will behave under real-world conditions such as varying loads, groundwater changes, and seismic activity.

 5. Code Compliance and Safety Factors